Greg Bird (baseball): 2017

 In spring training, Bird showed a full recovery from his season-ending shoulder surgery, hitting eight home runs, tied for the most with Washington Nationals outfielder Bryce Harper.
 He also led the league in extra-base hits (16), on-base percentage (.556), slugging percentage (1.098) and OPS (1.654).
 During an exhibition game against the Atlanta Braves, Bird hit the first-ever home run in SunTrust Park.

 On May 2, Bird was placed on the 10-day disabled list due to a bruised right ankle.
 His performance was hampered due to an injury he sustained after fouling a ball of his foot at the end of Spring Training, batting .100 in 19 games.
 In July, Bird was diagnosed with an injury to the os trigonum in his right foot; he would have surgery to remove the bone.
 On August 26, Bird was activated off the 60-day DL after missing 103 games and went 1-for-2 with two walks in a game that afternoon.
 Since his return from injury, Bird batted .253 and hit 8 home runs.
 In 48 games played in 2017, Bird batted .190 with 9 home runs and 28 RBI.

 In Game 3 of the ALDS, Bird hit a solo home run off of Cleveland Indians reliever and former Yankee Andrew Miller, only the second home run Miller had allowed on a fastball to a lefty in the last three seasons.
 It was the only run scored in the game as the Yankees won 1–0.
-Bird served as the final out in Game 7 of the ALCS against the Houston Astros, flying out to center to eliminate the Yankees from World Series contention.
+Bird served as the final out in Game 7 of the ALCS against the Houston Astros, flying out to center fielder George Springer to eliminate the Yankees from World Series contention.
 In the postseason, Bird slashed .244/.426/.512 with three home runs and 6 RBIs; he was also thrown out at home plate twice.